-A recent episode of Dr. Oz extolled the virtues of a little-known product known as yacon syrup, referred to as a "game changer" in the weight loss arena.
-Today we'll look at this product and seek reviews from those who have tried it.
+Yacon syrup was referred to as a "game changer" in the weight loss arena by a TV doctor.
+Today we'll look at this product and seek reviews from readers.

 About Yacon Syrup

-Yacon syrup is extracted from the tuberous roots of the yacon plant.
+Yacon syrup is extracted from the tuberous roots of the yacon plant which is native to South America.
 It contains few calories (about 20 calories in a spoonful) and is low in sugar.
 The taste has been described as similar to molasses, raisins, or figs. The syrup contains about 30% to 50% of fructooligosaccharides (FOS), a natural sweetener which cannot be broken down easily by the human body.
 It passes through the digestive tract unmetabolized, resulting in a low calorie food.
 It is also a prebiotic, which feeds healthy flora in the bowels.

 Outside of yacon syrup, you can also get FOS from a variety of fruits and vegetables such as artichokes, asparagus, bananas, garlic, and onions.
 FOS is also available as a supplement.